Virus throws 2020 census into 'uncharted territory'

 Rallies, doorknocking and other events encouraging people to fill out their forms around Census Day, April 1, have been canceled.
 Plans to contact hard-to-count college students, homeless people and remote rural residents have been delayed, as have training sessions for census takers and other operations.

 Most households across the state have recently received letters directing them to fill out the census online — a new option for 2020.
-Nearly 26% of households had done so as of Monday morning.
+More than 29% of households had done so as of Tuesday.

 The complex work of hunting down people who haven’t responded is now slated to begin in late May, when thousands of people who signed up to work for the census will be dispatched to doorsteps across the state.